 - Being less active

 - Ulcers in the stomach and mouth

 - Eating less

 - Ulcers in the abomasum (the fourth and final stomach compartment in ruminants)

 - Effects to the reproductive cycle, labor, and post-partum period (the period of time right after an animal gives birth)

 Most side effects in animals are mild, but some can be serious and require medical care, especially if the drug is not used according to the directions on the label.
-Serious side effects include bleeding ulcers and perforations (holes) in the stomach and intestines, kidney and liver problems, and even death in rare cases.
+Serious side effects include bleeding ulcers and perforations (holes) in the stomach and intestines, kidney and liver problems, and even death in some cases.
 Veterinarians and owners should discuss the benefits and risks of an NSAID before deciding to use it.

 The labels for all NSAIDs that are approved for animals contain detailed information about the risks of these drugs.
 The NSAID Labels page of Animal Drugs @ FDA includes the labels for many approved veterinary NSAIDs.